-- The flight altitude.
-The higher you go, the further you get from Earth’s protective atmosphere.
+The flight altitude.
+The higher you go, the further you get from the earth’s protective atmosphere.

 Radiation Exposure and Crew Members

-In a 2009 report, the National Council on Radiation Protection and Measurements stated that, on average, aircrews have the highest yearly dose of radiation out of all radiation-exposed workers in the US, above that of X-ray technicians and nuclear power workers and second only to astronauts.
+In a 2009 report, the National Council on Radiation Protection and Measurements stated that, on average, aircrews have the highest yearly dose of radiation.
+This is out of all radiation-exposed workers in the US.
+Even above that of X-ray technicians and nuclear power workers and second only to astronauts.

 Reproductive Health and Airplane Radiation